John Fashanu: Post-football career

 Following retirement from the game through injury, Fashanu became a television presenter.
-He presented the UK edition of Gladiators alongside Ulrika Jonsson in the 1990s.
+He presented the UK edition of Gladiators alongside Ulrika Jonsson for six seasons in the 1990s.
+Fashanu became associated with the catchphrase "Awooga".

 In 2003, he came second in the second series of I'm a Celebrity...
 Get Me out of Here!.
 Later that year he presented Fash's Football Challenge, a reality television show that followed Fashanu managing an amateur football team.
 Also in 2003, he fronted a six-part series for ITV1 based on the American format Man vs. Beast; however, following protests from animal rights groups, the series was never broadcast.
 He also released a video "Focus on Fitness with Fash".
-He is now host of Deal or No Deal Nigeria, airing on M-Net Africa.
+In 2007 he was the host of Deal or No Deal Nigeria, airing on M-Net Africa.

 Since retirement Fashanu has also maintained his sporting connections, becoming involved with the Nigeria Football Association, and as chairman of Welsh football team Barry Town for one year, vacating this post in 2003.

 In 2000, he also compiled, all with an investigator, a report on corruption in Nigeria in the 1980s and 1990s that came to be known as the Fashanu Report.
 In 2003, he became the manager of his own Sunday league football team Fash FC as part of a television reality show.

 In September 2005 Wimbledon Old Players' Association was launched.
 John is involved in the Wimbledon Old Players' Association, an organisation set up by the Wimbledon Independent Supporters Association.
 He said: "It's going to be great to be back as part of the Wimbledon family.
 As an ex-Wimbledon player, I know all about the heroics of the likes of Roy Law and Dickie Guy in the old days, as well as what the new boys have been doing at AFC Wimbledon".

 In 2007, The Times named him 22nd out of the 50 worst footballers to have played in the Premier League.

 In August 2009, Fashanu, who in 2000 accused Bob Minton and Ibrahim Babangida of stealing money from Nigeria, apologised saying, "I can say it again and again, that there was nothing like debt buy-back or any billions stacked away in any account anywhere."
 Minton said that Fashanu was given false information by the Church of Scientology to attack him.

 In January 2023, Fashanu was a contestant on the fifteenth series of Dancing on Ice.
 He was paired with Alexandra Schauman and was first to be eliminated.